More than 1,000 health plans are rated based on performance and

 quality of care

-WASHINGTON–(BUSINESS WIRE)–A new ratings system created by the National Committee for Quality
+health needs, a new ratings system created by the National Committee for

-Assurance (NCQA) provides consumers with a more accurate picture of how
+Quality Assurance (NCQA) provides shoppers with a more accurate picture

-health insurance plans perform in key quality areas.
+of how health plans perform in key quality areas.

 Health Insurance Plan Ratings 2015–2016 compare the quality and

 services of more than 1,000 health plans that collectively cover 138